Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 If you want to harvest rose hips en-masse for recipes or herbal preparations, then I’d suggest harvesting them earlier rather than later.
 Once frosted, they may taste a slight bit sweeter, but they also lose a bit of their acidic Vitamin C content.

-They also won’t keep as well after they’re been softened by a frost (unless they’re kept refrigerated or frozen, as they are in nature to preserve them in the winter).
+They also won’t keep as well after they’ve been softened by a frost (unless they’re kept refrigerated or frozen, as they are in nature to preserve them in the winter).
 If harvested a bit earlier, they’re higher in vitamin C, and they’ll keep a few weeks on the counter top (as you’d keep an apple).

 Roses range from tiny shrubs to large climbing or rambling vines up to 50 feet long.
 Generally, they’re known for their large, showy flowers ranging in color from whites and pinks to yellows and reds, but some wild roses, like the Multiflora Rose (Rosa multiflora), have small, white, less-showy flowers.

-While some species may vary significantly in appearance, all Roses have alternate green leaves, greenish stems, and thorns.
+While some species may vary significantly in appearance, all roses have alternate green leaves, greenish stems, and thorns.

 Rose Leaves

-Roses have green, pinnately-compound alternately arranged leaves.
+Roses have green, pinnately-compound, alternately arranged leaves.
 Depending on the species, they are usually between 2 and 5.9 inches long.

 Each leaf is typically composed of 3 to 13 leaflets.
 Each leaflet is ovate, oblong, or elliptical and has serrated margins and a few sharp prickles on the underside of its stem.
+Rose leaves are themselves edible (the young, tender leaves can be brewed into a mild herbal tea), which is part of why “rosehip leaves” comes up so often in foraging searches.

-Rose Stems
+Rose Stems and Thorns

 Rose stems are relatively slender and woody.
 They’re usually green but may also be reddish or brownish.
 They may be shrubby, just one to six feet tall like the Virginia Rose (Rosa virginiana), or long and vining up to 50 feet long like some climbing cultivars available today.
-The stems feature hooked or sickle-shaped thorns.

 Rose Flowers

 Rose flowers vary widely in size and color.
 They may be shades of white, yellow, orange, pink, or red.
-Some, like the flowers of the Multiflora Rose (Rosa multiflora), may be very small, ¾ to 1 ½ inches wide, while the largest recorded bloom was a whopping 33 inches in diameter…but that’s a highly fertilized cultivated blossom.
+Some, like the flowers of the Multiflora Rose (Rosa multiflora), may be very small, ¾ to 1 ½ inches wide, while the largest recorded bloom was a whopping 33 inches in diameter, but that’s a highly fertilized cultivated blossom.
 Most wild roses will be 3 inches or less in diameter.

+The majority of wild rose species have five-petaled flowers, but some, especially those spread from cultivated blossoms, can have many more petals.
 There are a couple of exceptions which have fewer petals.
 The Silk Rose (Rosa sericea) and a Chinese species called Rosa omeiensis have four petals.
 Each petal is divided into two lobes.

 Beneath the petals, the flowers have five sepals (or, in the case of some Rosa omeiensis and Rosa sericea, four).

-Rose Hips
+Rose Hips (Fruit)

 Rose hips are a fleshy accessory fruit produced by roses.
 These fruits typically contain 5 to 160 seeds embedded in fine stiff hairs.
 Most rose hips start as green and ripen to an orange or reddish though they may be yellowish or dark purple to black like those of the Burnet Rose (Rosa pimpinellifolia).

 Rose hips vary in size with species.
-Many of the varieties favored for rose hip production have larger hips, about ½ in size.
+Many of the varieties favored for rose hip production have larger hips, about ½ inch in size.
 I’ve seen some species of wild rose with hips up to 1 1/2 inches, so they can get quite large.

-Rose Look-Alikes
+Rose Hip Look-Alikes

-- Thimbleberry has large, simple, palmate leaves.
+- Thimbleberry has large, simple, palmate leaves (not the pinnately compound leaves of roses).

 - Thimbleberry stems are thornless and have brown, yellowish, or grayish bark.

-- Red Chokecherry stems lack thorns.
+- Red Chokeberry stems lack thorns.

 Preparing Rose Hips for Recipes